coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 gain the benefit of the power as you charge.
 Manifesting the power is a swift action, like manifesting a quickened power, and it counts toward the normal limit of one quickened power per round.
-You cannot manifest this power when it isn't your turn.
+You cannot manifest this power when it isn’t your turn.

 **Augment:** For every additional power point you spend, each of your attacks after a charge in the current round gains a circumstance bonus